ayanava53/Superstore-Sales-Dashboard-/README.md

-The Sales Data Analysis and Visualization project with Power BI is designed to leverage the power of Microsoft Power BI, a robust business intelligence tool, to gain valuable insights from sales data.
+The Superstore Sales Data Analysis and Visualization project with Power BI is designed to leverage the power of Microsoft Power BI, a robust business intelligence tool, to gain valuable insights from sales data.
 This project involves importing, transforming, and analyzing sales data to provide actionable business insights for decision-makers.
 By creating interactive and visually appealing dashboards, the project aims to make data-driven decision-making more accessible and efficient.

 Methodology :